Model Reduction of Parametric Differential-Algebraic Systems by Balanced Truncation: Numerical results

-After we have determined the bases, we approximate the proper controllability and observability Gramians to apply balanced truncation in the online phase and to obtain the reduced system of dimension $r=10$ which consists only of differential states.
-This online phase lasts for $1.4\cdot 10^{-2}$ seconds for this example.
-Figures~\ref{BT2_50pic} and~\ref{BT2pic} depict the transfer functions of the full and the reduced system and the corresponding error.
+After we have determined the bases, we approximate the proper controllability and observability Gramians to apply balanced truncation in the online phase for two different parameters $\mu=1.28$ and $\mu=0.65$ where the first parameter is the eighth entry from the test parameter set $\mathcal{D}_{\mathrm{Test}}$.
+The reduced systems for both parameters are of dimension $r=10$ and consist only of differential states.
+This online phases last for $3.7\cdot 10^{-2}$ and $1.9\cdot 10^{-2}$ seconds, respectively, for this example.
+Figures~\ref{BT2_50pic} and~\ref{BT2pic} depict the transfer functions of the full and the reduced systems and the corresponding errors.
 We observe that the error is smaller than $ 10^{-8}$ for all $\omega$ in $[10^{-4},\, 10^4]$.
-Additionally, in Figures~\ref{out2_50pic} and~\ref{out2pic} we show the output $y(t)$ of the full system and the output $y_{\mathrm{R}}(t)$ of the reduced system for an input $u(t)=-2 - \sin(t)$, $t\in[0,\, 10]$, and the initial condition is given as $\bz(0)=0$.
+Additionally, in Figures~\ref{out2_50pic} and~\ref{out2pic}, we show the output $y(t)$ of the full system and the output $y_{\mathrm{R}}(t)$ of the reduced system for an input $u(t)=-2 - \sin(t)$, $t\in[0,\, 10]$, and the initial condition is given as $\bz(0)=0$.
 We also depict the error ${\|y(t) - y_{\mathrm{R}}(t)\|}_2$ which is smaller than $10^{-8}$ in the entire time range.
 Hence, we can observe that the system behavior is well-approximated by the reduced system.

-Now, in order to demonstrate that the methods presented in this paper are also suitable for systems with an improper transfer function, we modify the system in such a way, that the matrices $B_2$ and $C_2$ are chosen to be $ B_2 = ^{\mathrm{T}}$ and $C_2 = . $ That way, we obtain more complex restrictions for $G^{\mathrm{T}}x(t)$ and also evaluate the pressure described by $\lambda(t)$ to generate an output $y(t)$.
+Now, to demonstrate that the methods presented in this paper are also suitable for systems with an improper transfer function, we modify the system in such a way that the matrices $B_2$ and $C_2$ are chosen to be $ B_2 = ^{\mathrm{T}}$ and $C_2 = . $ That way, we obtain more complex restrictions for $G^{\mathrm{T}}x(t)$ and also evaluate the pressure described by $\lambda(t)$ to generate an output $y(t)$.
 We additionally assume that the external force represented by the input function $B_1(\mu) u(t)$ varies its magnitude depending on the viscosity of the system so that the input matrix $B_1(\mu) = (1+\mu)\cdot B_1$ is parameter-dependent, and hence, the polynomial part of the transfer function is parameter-dependent as well.